Dr. Guiseppe Getto

 Area(s) of Specialization

-• Content strategy methods and practice
+• Content strategy and AI-assisted automation

 • Participatory Action Research (PAR) and other participatory research methods